SolverStoppingJulia/Stopping.jl/docs/src/howtostate.md

 @test state2.x == ones(2) && state2.current_time == 1.0
 ```

-The State has also a private function guaranteeing there are no NaN
+The State has also a private function guaranteeing there are no NaN.
 ```
 OK = Stopping._domain_check(state1) #function returns a boolean
 @test OK == false #no NaN